crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 Constructs an object with empty data and with parent object *parent*.
 You can use [translate()](#translate) to send text to object.
 The destructor of a parent object destroys all child objects.
 Setting parent to 0 constructs an object with no parent.
 The parent of an object may be viewed as the object's owner.
 ___

-### <a id='c2'/> QOnlineTranslator::QOnlineTranslator(*const QString &text, QString &translationLanguage = "auto", QString &sourceLanguage = "auto", QString &translatorLanguage = "auto", bool &autoCorrect = false, QObject \*parent = nullptr*)
+### <a id='c2'/> QOnlineTranslator::QOnlineTranslator(*const QString &text, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto", bool &autoCorrect = false, QObject \*parent = nullptr*)
-Constructs an object initialized with the *text* translated into language of *translationLanguage* code from language of *sourceLanguage* code with hints on language of *translatorLanguage* code with parent object *parent*.
+Constructs an object initialized with the *text* translated into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode* with parent object *parent*.
 Also Google try automatically correct grammatical errors and typos of *text* if *autoCorrect* is set to *true*.
 For languages see the column **Language code** in the table [above](#languages-table).
 The destructor of a parent object destroys all child objects.
 Setting parent to 0 constructs an object with no parent.
 The parent of an object may be viewed as the object's owner.
 ___

-### <a id='translate'/> void QOnlineTranslator::translate(*const QString &text, QString &translationLanguage = "auto", QString &sourceLanguage = "auto", QString &translatorLanguage = "auto", bool &autoCorrect = false*)
+### <a id='translate'/> void QOnlineTranslator::translate(*const QString &text, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto", bool &autoCorrect = false*)
-Parse *text* and translate into language of *translationLanguage* code from language of *sourceLanguage* code with hints on language of *translatorLanguage* code and send data into object fields.
+Parse *text* and translate into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode* and send data into object fields.
 Also Google try automatically correct grammatical errors and typos of *text* if *autoCorrect* is set to **true**.
 For languages see the column **Language code** in the table [above](#languages-table).
 ___

 ### <a id='source-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::sourceMedia()